MKM-030/strix-alloy/README.md

 The Strix Halo local-inference scene is Linux-first.
 The fastest published stacks — **Halogen** and **Chlorine** — require a native Linux host, and the reference HIP fork is built for Linux.
 Windows users have been told, correctly, that they give up throughput.
+While I was able to build a bridge and make the halogen engine usable under WSL, only the qwen 3.8 27b model was fitting into the 96 gb.
+I will continue this development in a different project and eventually release with a different flash-next quant.

 Two stacks now run this model natively on Windows: **olliehm's** (published first) and `strix-alloy`.
 Neither is a fork of the other — we share an upstream ancestor and diverge after that.
 Our case is